wegiangb/NERC_EDI/README.md

 # WP 5 Integrating the software and datasets on DAFNI platform for scale-up and dissemination

+Done in the Hackathon

-## ·        Programme of further processes for schools
+## ·        Beginings of the Programme of further processes for schools

 To do after hackathon